 How to register

 Podiatry is a registered occupation in New Zealand.
-This means that you must not commence practising as a podiatrist unless you have been registered with the Podiatrists Board of New Zealand and hold a current Annual Practising Certificate.
+This means that you must not commence practising as a podiatrist unless you have been registered with the Podiatrists Board of New Zealand and hold a current Annual Practising Certificate (APC).
 All registration applications must be posted, as the Board requires the original of the certified documents.
-Please allow up to 4 weeks for your completed registration application to be processed.
+Please allow up to 6 weeks for your completed registration application (and desktop assessment for overseas qualified applicants) to be processed.

 The Bachelor of Health Science in Podiatry at the Auckland University of Technology (AUT) is the only qualification currently offered in New Zealand which leads to registration with the Podiatrists Board.
 Download the Registration application form here.